 While I was pregnant I got used to the same four questions: “How are you feeling?
 Do you know what you’re having?
 Have you picked out names?
 Are you sharing the names?”

-But the plain truth was that we believed that our child would bring it’s own name into the world.
-Or we at least wanted to meet this little person inside of me before saying ‘yes, he is a Harry,’ or ‘yes, she is a Sally.’
-That’s not to say though that we didn’t have some front runners, we did.
+The spiritual side of us believed our child would bring its own name into the world.
+Or we at least wanted to meet the baby before saying ‘yes, he is a Harry,’ or ‘yes, she is a Sally.’

-In talking about names we knew we didn’t want our baby’s name to be as common as my husband’s name, Jason or as different as my name, Reedu, but some place in between.
+That’s not to say that we didn’t have some front runners, we did.
+We didn’t want our baby’s name to be as common as my husband’s name, Jason or as different as my name, Reedu, but some place in between.

 How did you arrive at the name(s) of your baby?
 Did you share it with friends and family, why or why not?
 Please share with me, I’d love to hear!

 I was just thinking about writing a post on names, so I’m going to hold off answering your question.
-Don’t be surprised if in a few days, you see my answer…or not…I’m one of those people with a lot of draft posts that never get published.
+Don’t be surprised if in a few days, you see my answer…or not…I’m one of those people with a lot of draft posts that never get published. :)

 I think the story of Mylo’s name is adorable.
 I love that it worked out that you could spell it in the way of standing for My Love.